How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Reality is reality and some people have a higher metabolism (usually ectomorphs) than others.
 Gift or curse depending on your perspective.

-One of the downsides when it comes to wanting to sport hard and full muscles is that your fast metabolism means a higher walk around body temperature.
+One of the downsides when it comes to wanting to sport hard and full muscles is that your fast metabolism means a higher core temperature.

 That equates to a greater chance of dehydration.
 And y’all know very well what dehydration does at this point.